powercord-community/urban/README.md

 # Urban

-Allows you to search on urban dictionary and send the result, locally or in the chat
+Allows you to search the Urban Dictionnary quickly through a command to better understand what people in front of you mean.
+You can even send the definition in chat, if you want to.